RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 - An attractive and intuitive UX experience:
 	1. Website title focus kids as primany users
 	2. Hero-image with information on the site's purpose
-	3. Responsve design
+	3. Responsive design
 	4. A clear and straightforward layout
 	5. Footer fixed at the bottom with links to social media
-	6. The user knows which page they are on by the name that appears on the head of each webpage.
+	6. The user knows which page they are on by the name that appears on the head of each webpage and also using the slug information on the address bar.

 - An easy navigation for the user through all the pages and features
 	1. Navigation Menu with easy access to all links.